JakeSteam/blog-programming/_posts/2019-01-29-creating-a-recyclerview-with-multiple-content-types-and-layouts-in-kotlin.md

 ## Creating the view holder classes

-Each content type’s ViewHolder should map the UI elements that need to be populated to a local variable that can be referenced later:
+Each content type's ViewHolder should map the UI elements that need to be populated to a local variable that can be referenced later:

 ```
 class HeaderViewHolder(itemView: View) : RecyclerView.ViewHolder(itemView) {